MarcoDVisser/ccrtm/README.md

 ccrtm depends on the Rcpp, pracma and expint packages (for now).

-## Examples (versions > 0.2)
+## Examples (versions > 0.4)

 The basic functionality of ccrtm, and the coupled chain nature of the forward modelling components is shown below.
-Backward modelling will be included in later stages.
+Backward modelling has now been tested and included (since April 2023) for leaf models.

 ```r
 require(ccrtm)